 Then again, so are these other popular men’s hairstyles.
 In an ideal world, we would leave it up to the barber to take care of our hair.
 Since we can’t all be so lucky, find out for yourself which short back and sides haircut you actually want to get when you ask for that Barber’s Cut!

 The pompadour features a great volume of hair, known as the pomp, on its top, but is made up of the fundamental short back and sides.
 These two hairstyles are complementary, thanks to contrasting hair textures, hair lengths, and hair heights to create a balance of sleekness and funk.
-No wonder Elvis loved it!

 The military cut is also sometimes called the buzz cut, which is a prime example of a short and back sides haircut.
 For a modern take, keep the top just an inch—or even a finger—longer than the usual buzz cut.
 Depending on your face shape, the buzz cut can highlight your features or complement some aspects with its height—or lack thereof.